 They even make squirrel food, which I scatter on the ground to alleviate my guilt.
 Everybody's got to eat, right?

 Freeze and store homegrown herb infusions in this covered silicone herb cube tray, then pop out individual servings and store in a zipper-top plastic bag in the freezer for use in soups, stews and other dishes year-round.

 Make no mistake -- this is NOT just a calendar!
 It's an almanac, gardening course and valuable year-round reference that will ensure you earn a green thumb, one day at a time.
 Every date box contains a timely tip or chore to keep your garden on track all year long.
 You'll never miss a seed-starting, planting, fertilizing or pest-control date again -- and you'll gain plenty of inspiration and insight along the way.

 I've replaced a difficult-to-clean squirrel-proof feeder by combining Cole's hot meats with this 4-port feeder, which is sturdy and super easy to clean, as its seed tube disconnects from its base with the pop of a button.
 So far, so good!

 I received my first EarthBOX as a gift circa 2007, and bought a second a year later; I've been using them ever since, usually to grow extra tomatoes, but you can grow almost anything in them.
 They're self-watering (from the bottom, which helps prevent disease), self-feeding and can be easily wheeled around to chase the sun if your garden gets shady during the day.
 Expand the diagram to learn how they work.

-I only recommend products that I believe in.
+I only recommend products that I believe in and have used myself.
 If you buy anything using one of my referral links, I may receive a small commission at no extra cost to you.
 This helps offset the costs of hosting this website and The Weekly Dirt newsletter.